chenjianjx/pizza-order-workflow-demo/doc/workflow-execution-showcase.md

 ```

 Go to workflow engine's console to see the created workflow
-  * If temporal.io is used, go to http://localhost:8088 .
+  * If temporal.io is used, go to its web console http://localhost:8088 .
 The status will be "Running"

-You can go to http://localhost:12111/ to see an order has been `persisted`
+You can go to Mongo web UI http://localhost:12111/ to see an order has been `persisted`

 ## Get order status